wp-plugins/order-delivery-date-for-woocommerce/readme.txt

 This plugin allows you to improve your customer service by delivering the order on the customer's specified date.

+** Version 1.1 **
+This version allows you to select weekdays, specify minimum delivery time and display number of dates on calendar.
+The delivery date also shows in a column on Woocommerce > Orders page.

 **Pro Version:**

-**[Order Delivery Date Pro 2.1](http://www.tychesoftwares.com/store/premium-plugins/order-delivery-date-for-woocommerce-pro-21 "Order Delivery Date Pro")** - Version 2.1 allows the customer to choose a delivery date & time on the checkout page.
+**[Order Delivery Date Pro 2.6.6](http://www.tychesoftwares.com/store/premium-plugins/order-delivery-date-for-woocommerce-pro-21 "Order Delivery Date Pro")** - Version 2.6.6 allows the customer to choose a delivery date & time on the checkout page.
 Date Settings, Time Settings, Appearance & Black-out dates allow the site owner to decide which dates should be made available for delivery.
-What's new in 2.1?
+What's new in 2.6.6?
 <ol>
 <li>Ability to allow the customer to select <strong>Delivery Time along with Delivery Date</strong></li>
 <li><strong>Same-day & Next-day delivery</strong> with cut-off time</li>